robvandenbrink/CVEScan/README.md

 # CVEScan
-List CVEs and details that apply to your infrastructure (pre-inventoried) Documentation will be on https://isc.sans.edu, for 7,8,11 Jan 2021
+List CVEs and details that apply to your infrastructure (pre-inventoried).
+Documentation will be on https://isc.sans.edu, for 7,8,11 Jan 2021
 <pre>
 Syntax: